 If you suffer from TMJ disorder, you cannot merely “tough it out” or hope that the condition goes away.
 In fact, failure to seek diagnosis and treatment only will exacerbate the issue.
 While the symptoms of this disorder can vary significantly from person to person, TMJ frequently causes pain—often of chronic and severe varieties, bad enough to impede your ability to function on a daily basis and complete regular tasks.
 Eventually, TMJ will continue to create problems throughout your body.
 The dysfunction in the temporomandibular joint could eventually spread from the jaw joints to the adjacent musculature, blood vessels, and nerves, and begin impacting the face, neck, and even the spine.

-To learn more about how we use neuromuscular dentistry to diagnose and treat TMJ, please contact Lake Forest Smiles by calling (847) 234-4800.
-Drs.
-Campbell and Schmidt have been providing elite dental care to the communities of Lake Forest, Lake Bluff, and Lincolnshire for more than 30 years.
+To learn more about how we use physiologic dentistry to diagnose and treat TMJ, please contact Lake Forest Smiles by calling (847) 234-4800.
+Drs Schmidt and Hughes have been providing elite dental care to the communities of Lake Forest, Lake Bluff, and Lincolnshire for more than 30 years.
 We welcome you to our practice.